cloud-gov/federalist.18f.gov/pages/documentation/federalist-json.md

 | anything else | | shallow clone |

 By default, Federalist does a "shallow" clone of a single branch of your repository to minimize the duration of your build as well as the space it requires.
-This means that entire git revision is NOT available during Federalist builds which may differ from your local environment.
-This can cause an issue with some site engines or plugins that generate "last modified" datetimes base on the git revision history for particular files.
+This means that the entire git revision history is NOT available during Federalist builds, which may differ from your local environment.
+This can cause an issue with some site engines or plugins that generate "last modified" datetimes based on the git revision history for particular files.

 Examples:
 - Hugo: `.Page.Lastmod` with configuration option `enableGitInfo = true`